camille-readbean/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
+* 2a.
 The user's input format for the client's details is invalid.

-    * 1a1.
+    * 2a1.
 SWEE prompts user to input the client's details in the correct format.
-    * 1a2.
+    * 2a2.
 User inputs in the client's details again.
-    * 1a3 repeat steps 1a1-1a2 until the input is in the correct format.
+    * 2a3 repeat steps 1a1-1a2 until the input is in the correct format.

         Use case resumes at step 2.

-**Use case: UC02 - Delete a client**
+### **Use case: UC02 - Delete a client**

 **MSS**

-1. SWEE shows a list of clients (UC04).
-2. User requests to delete a specific client in the list.
+1. User requests to delete a specific client in the list.
-3. AddressBook deletes the client.
+2. SWEE deletes the client.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

     Use case ends.

-* 3a.
+* 1b.
 The given index is invalid.

-    * 3a1.
+    * 1b1.
 SWEE shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-**Use case: UC03 - View a client's contact**
+### **Use case: UC03 - View a client's information**

 **MSS**

-1. SWEE shows the list of clients (UC04).
-2. User selects which client's contact to view.
+1. User request to view a specific client's information in the list.
-3. SWEE displays the client's information to the user.
+2. SWEE displays the client's information to the user.

     Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+    Use case ends.

+* 1b.
+The given index is invalid.

+    * 1b1.
+SWEE shows an error message.

+    Use case resumes at step 1.

-**Use case: UC04 - List all saved client contacts**
+### **Use case: UC04 - List all saved clients**

 **MSS**

-1. User requests to see the list of all current client contacts in SWEE.
+1. User requests to see the list of all current clients in SWEE.
-2. SWEE presents the user with all the current saved contacts in alphabetical order.
+2. SWEE presents the user with all the currently saved clients in alphabetical order.

     Use case ends.

+### **Use case: UC05 - Find a client by name**

+**MSS**

+1. User requests to search for the client by name.
+2. User inputs name.
+3. SWEE returns all clients that match the specified name.

+    Use case ends.

+**Extensions**

+* 2a.
+No client matches the specified name

+    * 2a1.
+SWEE shows that there are no clients matching the specified name.

+        Use case ends.

+### **Use case: UC06 - Find a client by Tag**

+**MSS**

+1. User requests to search for the client by tag.
+2. User inputs tag.
+3. SWEE returns all clients that match the specified tag.

+   Use case ends.

+**Extensions**

+* 2a.
+No client matches the specified tag

+    * 2a1.
+SWEE shows that there are no clients matching the specified tag.

+      Use case ends.

+### **Use case: UC07 -

 ### Non-Functional Requirements